Aristiana/mimetypes-link-icons/readme.txt

 == Description ==

 MimeTypes Link Icons is a plugin that looks for uploads in your blogs posts and adds a nice icon next to it.
+Option to add file size next to

 Supported Extensions: